nwheels-io/NWheels/README.md

 ## Call for Contributors

 Hi, my name is Felix and I am the inventor of NWheels.
 My drive to optimize software creation comes from understanding that, as software is going to rule the world, a huge lot of programs will compete for survival.
 Stable and quick-to-develop will live; unstable or slow-to-develop will die.
-The software development process itself needs optimization.
+The ways we create and maintain our software need performance boost and optimization.

-The ways our programs are managed in production have already fundamentally changed over the past decade.
-They have shifted towards extreme automation and speed, and this process is going to continue.
+Such optimization can already be seen in how fundamentally operations management has changed over the past decade.
+It has shifted towards extreme automation and speed, and this process is going to continue.
 Take a look at [DC/OS](https://dcos.io/), as a vivid example.
-Programs are now automatically managed by other programs.
+Servers and programs are now automatically managed by other programs.
 In DevOps, the Ops game has changed.

 Now what about Dev?
-Will we follow the shift?
-I believe that in the near future we will have no choice but to follow, if we want to survive the competition.
-There has to be a Dev optimization engine - the one like NWheels.
+Will we follow this shift?
+I believe we have to.
+Those who will spend time re-inventing the wheels and coordinating mega-chaos of big concurrent teams, will lose.
+Small teams assembling ready building blocks together and quickly adding unique features on top, will be the winners.
+Now we need a platform, which will make it possible.

-**NWheels promises to change the game of enterprise software development similar to how the Ops game has changed**.
+**The game of enterprise software development has to change.
+It's time**.

 > What will it mean to different people?
 >